 Hiring a Vice President of Sales is among the highest-stakes talent decisions a US company makes.
 Total compensation for the role ranges from $234,000 to $411,000 at the 25th to 75th percentile, with top earners reaching $527,000, and in technology, the median total pay reaches $595,000.
 The investment is substantial.
 So is the risk: the average VP of Sales tenure in SaaS is 18 months, meaning most VP Sales searches are replacing a leader who did not last two years in the role.

-How We Ranked These VP of Sales Recruiters
+How We Evaluated These VP of Sales Recruiters

-The Top 12 VP of Sales Recruitment Firms
+VP of Sales Recruitment Firms (In Alphabetical Order)

 1. Christian & Timbers